Justice, Equity, Diversity and Inclusion

 Our commitment to justice, equity, diversity and inclusion presents itself in our quality health care delivered to our patients, our passion for inclusive excellence for our employees, the learning environment we foster for our students, and the attention paid to our equitable and inclusive policies and practices across the organization.

-For questions about the MWHS’s justice, equity, diversity and inclusion efforts, contact Chief Diversity, Equity and Inclusion Officer Dr. Karoline Oliveira.
+For questions about our justice, equity, diversity and inclusion efforts, contact Chief Diversity, Equity and Inclusion Officer Dr. Karoline Oliveira.

 Justice, Equity, Diversity and Inclusion Council